alvarosps/pokemon-shop/README.md

 *Pokemon Shop*

-- This project is an e-commerce website for purchasing Pokemon merchandise.
+- This project is an simulation of e-commerce website for purchasing Pokemon merchandise.
 It is built using React, TypeScript, and the PokeAPI.
 **Features**

 - Browse a list of available Pokemon products.